MicrosoftDocs/mixed-reality/mixed-reality-docs/case-studies-overview.md

                                           </div>
                                           <div class="cardText">
                                               <h3>Creating impossible perspectives for HoloTour</h3>
-                                              <p>We wanted your experiences in HoloTour for Microsoft HoloLens to be unforgettable.
+                                              <p>We wanted your experiences in HoloTour for HoloLens to be unforgettable.
 In addition to the traditional tourist stops, we planned out some "impossible perspectives".</p>
                                               <i>August 2016<i>
                                           </div>
                                       </div>